How to Choose a Mortgage Lender in New York: Ultimate Guide

 This is generally seen as a riskier option.
 It's what got the housing market in trouble in 2008 when ARM was coupled with predatory lending.

-Keep in mind that these are risky options as you may not be able to get good returns on selling your home in a few years, interest rates can go up, and your financial situation can change.
+Remember that these are risky options as you may not be able to get good returns on selling your home in a few years, interest rates can go up, and your financial situation can change.

-You need to think about it carefully before being seduced by a low introductory rate.
+Consider it carefully before being seduced by a low introductory rate.
 There are a few different options with ARMs as well.

 What is Private Mortgage Insurance (PMI)?